n1d3v/WMPotify/README.md

     * [7.css](https://khang-nd.github.io/7.css) by Khang-ND
     * [XP.css](https://botoxparty.github.io/XP.css/) by botoxparty
     * [98.css](https://jdan.github.io/98.css/) by jdan
-    * Actually my own forks of these three from ModernActiveDesktop were used too
+    * My forks of these three from ModernActiveDesktop were used too
     * 10 style is my own work based on 7.css
 * For WMPotify NowPlaying visualizations:
     * Some codes from [spicetify-visualizer](https://github.com/Konsl/spicetify-visualizer) by Konsl